-There are not enough primary care physicians to meet the growing population of the designated MSA, which is expected to grow by 8% between 2015 and 2020.
+There are not enough primary care physicians to meet the growing population of the Houston Methodist Hospital community, which is expected to grow by 8% between 2015 and 2020.
 An increase in primary physician supply is directly associated with improved health outcomes, including cancer, heart disease, stroke, infant mortality, low birth weight, and life expectancy.
-Research shows a 1% increase in primary care physician supply is associated with a decrease of 503 hospital admissions, 2,968 emergency room visits, and 512 surgeries.xxxix
+Research shows a 1% increase in primary care physician supply is associated with a decrease of 503 hospital admissions, 2,968 emergency room visits, and 512 surgeries.xxxviii

-Texas ranks low, 47th in the country, for primary care physician to patient ratio.
+Though the city of Houston ranks as having the highest physician to population ratio in the state of Texas, Texas ranks 47th in the country for primary care physician to patient ratio.
+Three of the Houston Methodist Hospital community counties- Waller, Liberty, and Chambers- are currently designated as Health Professional Shortage Areas (HPSA), meaning they have an inadequate number of primary, dental, and/or mental health providers within their specified region.
 Houston/Harris County has 19 designated medically underserved areas (MUAs), which are areas or populations designated as having too few primary care providers, high infant mortality, high poverty or a high elderly population.
-The table below shows the number of primary care physicians in each county as well as the physician to population ratiox1.
+The table below shows the number of primary care physicians in each county as well as the physician to population ratioxxxix.